Originally posted on Livejournal in October 4, 2011. Shamelessly copy-pasted here in blogger to make it look active...xD

 "It's available alright," I said triumphantly.
 Dad groaned.
 "You ain't getting it today.
 It's test week."

-"But dad, I've been waiting for this for this for a year!"
-I complained.
 "Besides, if you buy me a copy, I won't be on the computer for a week!"

 He thought for a long time in the silence.
 Me not being on a computer for a week is a fairly good deal, actually.